 Mercedes EQS SUV release date

-According to a recent report from German site JESMB, Daimler plans to take orders for the Mercedes EQS SUV from spring 2022 (March-May 2022), and hence the unveiling could preface it in the first months of the year.
-Production preparations for the Mercedes EQS SUV and the Mercedes EQE SUV that will arrive later “are already in full swing,” as per the German blog.
+According to a recent report from German site JESMB, Daimler plans to take orders for the Mercedes EQS SUV from spring 2022 (March-May 2022), and hence the unveiling could preface it earlier.
+Production preparations for the Mercedes EQS SUV and the Mercedes EQE SUV that arrives later “are already in full swing,” as per the German blog.